-A quick twenty minutes on the tram from central Gothenburg and you can be at the port of Salthomen; the gateway to the southern Gothenburg archipelago.
-The archipelago has 5,000 permanent residents and another 6,000 residents during the summer months.
-All the islands are strictly car free but that doesn’t mean you won’t see any vehicles!
-The residents of Gothenburg’s archipelago rely on golf buggies to get them from one end of the island to the other!
+Whilst enjoying a winter city break in Gothenburg we travelled out to the southern archipelago.
+It takes only twenty minutes on the tram from central Gothenburg to get to the port of Salthomen which is the gateway to the southern Gothenburg archipelago.
+Gothenburg’s archipelago has 5,000 permanent residents and another 6,000 residents during the summer months.
+All the islands are strictly car free but that doesn’t mean you won’t see any vehicles; the residents of Gothenburg’s archipelago rely on golf buggies to get them from one end of the island to the other!

 Where to stay in Gothenburg